josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Need To Detail : location, Commutative(A ⊕ B == B ⊕ A == C), unique identity with 2 closest nodes, ability to reverse equation(A ⊕ C == B),distributed hash tables, collision, differences between Mutable Data, Immutable Data and Vaults.

-### Network File Storage (NFS)
+### NFS (Network File Storage)

 // Needs to be verified

 It is possible to combine the advantages of the these two data types into an emulation file-system on top of the network called NFS (Network File Storage).

-A file will be uploaded to the SAFE Network using Immutable Data with its value being the file content.
-Then a new Mutable Data entry is created with the file name being its key and the Data Map Address of the Immutable Data file as its value.
+NFS uses Immutable Data to save a file content, it then creates an entry in a given Mutable Data structure.
+It uses the file name as the entry's key and the Immutable Data's address as the entry's value.

-Since we are using Mutable Data to reference the file we are able to update the file by creating another Immutable Data entry and using its Data Map Address as the new value in our Mutable Data Structure.
+This enables you to update a file by uploading a new Immutable Data file and then updating the file's address in the entry's value.
 This Mutable Data Structure can be used again to store more NFS files.

 #### Hierarchy File-System Emulation